durka/vlc-matlab/README.md

 - (Windows) Depend on already-installed VLC instead of bundling DLLs

 # Installation

+Download the latest release from [here](https://github.com/durka/vlc-matlab/releases) and extract it somewhere.
+You'll want to add the extracted folder to your Matlab path.

 ## Linux

 1. Install Matlab.
 Edit ```build_linux.sh``` (see comments there) to set the path to Matlab.